serverpod/serverpod_docs/docs/05-concepts/10-authentication/04-providers/06-custom-providers.md

 }
 ```

 The example above tries to find a user by email and user identifier.
 If no user is found, a new user is created with the provided information.
-The methods that you must implement yourself is `authenticateUser` and `findOrCreateUser`, keep in mind that they possibly take different parameters than in this simplified example.

 :::note